ojwraith-ai/E-commerce-Sales-Analysis-for-Retail-Company/README.md

 Using a new pivot table, putting up the 'Subcategory' in the row column and then the 'Sum of Sales' in the value column, a twist for this is to include the 'Year' column a a filter for this data

-For a first table, set this filter to
+For a first table, set this filter to the year 2011.
+Set up subsequent individual tables for the years 2012, 2013, and 2014

+This pulls up data for how each products' sales adjusts through the years

+Next step is to set up a table that retrieves the data for individual products across every year of data This table, has the Products in the first column and then the individual years 2011, 2012, 2013, & 2014 for the remaining columns
+To fill up the roster for the values here, we would use the XLOOKUP function